MattiaPispisa/rich_i18n/rich_i18n_cli/README.md

 rich_i18n_cli verify --help
 ```

-## Report Format
+## verify

+### output

-The CLI generates a JSON report file containing statistics and errors for each ARB file analyzed.
+The `verify` command generates a report file containing statistics and errors for each ARB file analyzed.
 The report structure includes:

 - `validKeys`: Number of translation keys that passed validation
 - `invalidKeys`: Number of translation keys with errors